ChickenBenny/job-platform/README.md

 $ git clone https://github.com/ChickenBenny/job-platform
 $ cd job-platform
 ```
+2. export the ip in .env file .
-2. Use docker-compose up to build the server
+4. Use docker-compose up to build the server
 ```
 $ docker-compose up --build
 ```